jeswinpeter/jeswinpeter/README.md

 ## `About Me`
 - 👋 Hi, I’m Jeswin Peter.
 - 👀 I’m interested in anything Science.
-- 🌱 I’m currently learning about Computers.
+- 🌱 I’m currently Exploring Opencv and pygames.
 - 💞️ I’m looking to collaborate on anything now.
 - 📫 Reaching me is hard, but do try at jeswinpeter92@gmail.com
 - 😄 Pronouns: He/Him